-Structuring your content is one of the most important steps of building a site and integrating and transferring your content to multiple systems, and yet it is often overlooked.
+Strategizing and structuring your content is one of the most important steps of building a digital presence and integrating and transferring your content to multiple systems, and yet it is often overlooked.
 The final product of a successful content strategy is a solid future-proof content architecture.